 Q2.
 What are the time-in-grade requirements for officers?
 Can I request a time-in-grade waiver?

 OPNAVINST 1820.1 addresses this issue for all grades and ranks.
 For voluntary retirement requests, the time-in-grade requirement for Captains (O6) and Commanders (O5) is three years.
 A waiver may be requested to reduce the requirement to two years.
-A waiver request should be included with your request for transfer to the Retired Reserve.
+A waiver needs to be submitted as a separate enclosure to your retirement request.
+Sample TIG Waiver Template.